mei-friend/mei-friend.github.io/_docs/basic/manipulating.md

 ## Renumbering measures

-There are a couple of important settings for renumbering measures in the settings panel under `mei-friend Settings -> Renumber measures`, i.e. how to treat incomplete measures or wether to continue counting measures across endings or not.
+There are a couple of important settings for renumbering measures in the settings panel under `mei-friend Settings -> Renumber measures`, i.e. how to name incomplete measures, wether to continue counting measures across endings or not or what suffixes to use for endings.

 Before using `Renumber measures (exec)` it is recommended to use `Renumber measures (test)`: This will show how the renumbering will be done in the console of your browser (hotkey "F12" for many browsers) before actually executing it.